rhine59/OnTheEdge/EdgeDeviceLab.md

 ***IMPORTANT***

 Make your userid a part of the `service` name to make it unique!
 Add your assigned userid e.g. `user01` to the `service` name.
+There are multiple students using the same Edge Hub server, and you need to identify your service as unique.

+The following commands generate template service metadata.

 ```
 cd ~/EdgeLabStudentFiles/smartscale/smartscale-service